Here’s 3 directives I picked up in the course of life that have taught me how to have a relaxed holiday, even when trailing (grand) children

 These were my 3 cents.
 I wish you a wonderful summertime and hope to see you in September, when I’ll start up both the ‘Body language of Energy’ and ‘Nan Yar- Who Am I’ groups, combining the flow of energy with the flow of transition.

-And just because I’m a proud mom; the silhouette of the girl in the picture is my oldest daughter, one of the ones I watched zonsondergangover like a meerkat, standing upright on the beach.
+And just because I’m a proud mom; the silhouette of the girl in the picture is my oldest daughter, one of the ones I watched over like a meerkat, standing upright on the beach.
 She grew into a lovely young woman

 Ingrid Schippers, 26 June 2017